IvoSt98/fitness1/README.md

 **Section Personal Training**

+* The section introduces an image which is a coach helping to a client,reason is to grab the user attention.
 * The text it's in black and red, which is in a perfect contrast with the background.
 * With clear information that the website it's for personal training , for individuals facing disabling diseases and how it will help them to achieve their goals.
 * In the end the section is with motivation message for the users.